Within a two-hour drive of Rochester, there are 49 New York State Parks all worthy of exploration, but try our favorite five if you haven’t already.

 Fayetteville

-Both Round and Green Lakes are meromictic lakes, which means that there is no fall and spring mixing of surface and bottom waters.
+Both Round and Green Lakes are meromictic, meaning there is no mixing of surface and bottom waters in the fall or spring.
 Such lakes have a high potential for evidence of ancient plant and animal life.
 The site also contains about 20 acres of outstanding virgin mesophytic forest adjoining the lake.
 Round Lake is designated a National Natural Landmark.

 5. Niagara Falls State Park